-The data about repetitive calls should not be based on phone numbers alone, the content of the calls is very important.
-As said before, technical topics will more likely have repetitive calls, whereas there should be very limited repetition in some other areas.
+The data about repetitive calls should not be based on phone numbers alone, the content is very important.
+As said before, repetitiveness can be higher for technical topics.
+There should be very limited repetition in some other areas.

 The business sector plays a role in the repetitive calls

 Our work thus far has shown that the share of repetitive calls could be as high as 15% in the telecom sector.
 When you think about it, this percentage is realistic due to the number of calls that require technical troubleshooting.
-If the customer is given clear directions on how to troubleshoot their issue and needs to call back after taking those steps, this is to be expected.
+It’s normal if the agent gives the customer clear directions on how to troubleshoot their issue and advised that they need to call back after taking those steps.

 At the same time, if the repetitive calls would all be about some other topic such as contract conditions, that would clearly show that agents should have managed the initial call better.
 In such cases, agents need to answer any customer questions, give an overview of any options, give examples, etc. At the end of the call, the agent should also check that the customer feels that their questions are all answered.
-Repetitive calls in such scenarios should be exceptions, not the norm.
+Repetitiveness should be an exception in such scenarios, not the norm.

 In the financial sector, the share of repetitive calls can be as low as 8%.
 Even with such a small percentage, some steps could be taken to ensure that the company learns from the repetitive calls and takes steps to decrease them.
 Investigating the calls based on the topics and looking for patterns based on call transcripts is the only way of understanding ways of improvement.